ipspace/blog/content/posts/2022/01/netsim-plugins.md

 * Run `netlab create -o yaml` to get the final data model.
 You can also [limit the output to individual components of the data model](https://netsim-tools.readthedocs.io/en/latest/outputs/yaml-or-json.html).
 * Explore the data structures and figure out what needs to be modified.

-You can also open a discussion in [*netsim-tools* GitHub repository](https://github.com/ipspace/netlab/) or ask a question in [*netsim-tools* channel](https://networktocode.slack.com/archives/C022DQHK8BH) in [networktocode Slack team](https://networktocode.slack.com) and we'll do our best to help you.
+You can also open a discussion in [*netlab* GitHub repository](https://github.com/ipspace/netlab/) or ask a question in [*netlab* channel](https://networktocode.slack.com/archives/C022DQHK8BH) in [networktocode Slack team](https://networktocode.slack.com) and we'll do our best to help you.

 [^MYPY]: I had to import the Box module to keep **mypy** happy.
 If you don't care about static type checks (but you should), you could skip this step.